 While Windows 10 is arguably better for productivity, the iPad is still seen as the best tablet, mostly because it's been designed from the ground up for touch — while the Surface Go 2 looks to serve both laptop and tablet modes.
 We've just updated this face off with the results of our iPad (2020) review, which show Apple going for the jugular with a speedy A12 Bionic processor.
-So, let's dive into this Surface Go 2 vs iPad face-off breaks this battle down in a round-by-round fight, to see which is right for you.
+So, let's dive into this Surface Go 2 vs iPad face-off, a round-by-round fight, to see which is right for you.

 - iPad Pro 12.9 (2020) review: Our verdict is in